Seasonal Living

 Next Steps

-- Find your dosha — Take our dosha quiz to personalise your equinox transition
+1. Find your dosha.
+Take our dosha quiz to personalise your equinox transition.

-- Deep cleanse — Follow our spring detox guide
+2. Deep cleanse.
+Follow our spring detox guide.

-- Full spring guide — Read the complete spring Kapha guide
+3. Full spring guide.
+Read the complete spring Kapha guide.

 Frequently Asked Questions

-The equinox represents equal day and night — a moment of natural balance.
-In Ayurveda, it marks the transition from the cold, heavy Kapha season to warmer months.
-Adjusting your routine at this time helps the body release accumulated winter heaviness smoothly.
+The equinox is day and night in equal measure.
+A natural moment of balance.
+In Ayurveda, it marks the shift from cold, heavy Kapha season to warmer months.
+Adjusting your routine here helps the body release winter heaviness without trouble.

-Transition gradually over 2-3 weeks rather than making abrupt changes.
-Start by lightening one meal per day, adding more movement, and shifting wake times earlier by 10-15 minutes every few days.
+Transition gradually over 2 to 3 weeks.
+Don't make abrupt changes.
+Start by lightening one meal a day, adding more movement, and shifting wake times earlier by 10 to 15 minutes every few days.

-Feeling congested, heavy, or sluggish during early spring is common — it is accumulated Kapha beginning to liquefy.
-Support this process with warming teas, lighter foods, and increased movement.
-If symptoms persist beyond 2-3 weeks, consult a healthcare provider.
+Feeling congested, heavy or sluggish in early spring is common.
+That's accumulated Kapha starting to liquefy.
+Support the process with warming teas, lighter foods, more movement.
+If symptoms last past 2 to 3 weeks, consult a healthcare provider.

 This article is for educational purposes only and reflects traditional Ayurvedic perspectives alongside selected research.
 It is not medical advice.
 Always consult a qualified healthcare provider before acting on any information presented here.